fedyk/mtproto-nodejs-client/README.md

 # mtproto-nodejs-client

-Telegram (MTProto) NodeJS client library for Node.js.
+Telegram API (MTProto) client for Node.js.

-Based on [alik0211/mtproto-core](https://github.com/alik0211/mtproto-core), rewritten to Typescript.

-To simpplify code, browser support is removed.
+Written in TypeScript for typings.
+Use Node.js native API for crypto and hashing.
+Simple and more reliable thanks to removing browser support.

-* **Actual.** 170 layer in the API scheme
+* **Actual.** 195 layer in the API scheme
-* **Fast.** Uses the TCP and crypto module.
+* **Fast.** Uses the TCP and `node:crypto`.
 * **Easy.** Cryptography is hidden.
 Work with the API at a high level
 * **Smart.** Automatically sync authorization on all DCs
 * **2FA.** Use the library's built-in function to calculate 2FA parameters
 * **Secure.** Complies with Telegram security guidelines
 * **Typescript.** Typescript + Typing for updates and API methods
-* **ECMAScript modules.** ECMAScript modules are the official standard for JavaScript packages
+* **ECMAScript.** ECMAScript modules are the official standard for JavaScript packages.

 ## Install

 ```
-npm install github:fedyk/mtproto-nodejs-client
+npm install mtproto-nodejs-client
 ```

 ## Example